 When spectators come up to us at competitions they are always overwhelmed with the variety of types of smokers it takes to produce great BBQ at a competition.
 Most competitors swear by the top names in the industry such as Stump, Jambo, Yoder, etc. The most popular of these right now is Stump's Smokers.

 Stump’s specializes in gravity fed smokers.
 This type of cooking chamber looks like a refrigerator with a charcoal chute on the side.
 A hot bed of coals is loaded in the chute and then fresh charcoal is added.
 As the hot bed of coals continues to burn, more and more charcoal from above drops on top to create a constant burn, therefore a constant temperature.
 Some cooks can keep this temperature up using a ball valve alone at the bottom of the chamber, but far more use what is called a BBQ Guru (Cyber Q II BBQ Guru) or similar device.
 This device has a fan and temperature control monitor.
 The fan goes in the ball valve and you set your temperature on the control panel.
 As long as you have charcoal in the chute, the guru will keep it burning.

 Jambo’s and Yoder’s are what we call “stick burners”.
-I don’t want to simplify these smokers to much that you think they are a basic smoker, because they are far from it.
+I don’t want to simplify these so much that you think they are a basic smoker, because they are far from it.
 In basic form they are like a CharGriller, or reverse flow type smoker.
-There is the cooking chamber and a fire box.
+There is the cooking chamber and a firebox.
 Wood or charcoal is loaded into the firebox and that keeps the smoker going.
-Folks who make this type of smoker in the backyard have a hard time keeping the temperature regulated, but Jambo’s and Yoder’s have patented designs that make these smokers easy to regulate thus making them the Cadillac of stick burners.
+Folks who make this type of smoker in the backyard have a hard time keeping the temperature regulated, but Jambo’s and Yoder’s have patented designs that make them easy to regulate, thus making them the Cadillac of stick burners.

 If you have any questions or comments please feel free to email me! firstname.lastname@example.org